mass

 Climatic maps are often incorporated into climatic atlases of varying geographic ranges (globe, hemispheres, continents, countries, oceans) or included in comprehensive atlases.
 Besides general climatic maps, applied climatic maps and atlases have great practical value.
 Aero climatic maps, aero climatic atlases, and agro climatic maps are the most numerous.

 Maps exist of the Solar System, and other cosmological features such as star maps.
 In addition maps of other bodies such as the Moon and other planets are technically not geographical maps.
+Floor maps are also spatial but not necessarily geospatial.

 Diagrams such as schematic diagrams and Gantt charts and tree maps display logical relationships between items, rather than geographic relationships.
 Topological in nature, only the connectivity is significant.
 The London Underground map and similar subway maps around the world are a common example of these maps.